Festify/cordova-spotify/README.md

 ENCRYPTION_SECRET="<Secret used to encrypt the refresh token - please generate>"
 ```

-You can then deploy the functions to AWS:
+You can then deploy the functions like this:

 ```bash
 cd oauth-token-api